-Referrals and Prior Authorizations are the bane of existence for most referral coordinators in health systems throughout the United States.
+Referrals and Prior Authorizations are a headache for most referral coordinators in health systems throughout the United States.
 Below are a few statistics documenting the financial risks to your healthcare organization, your patients, and providers which stem from poorly managed physician referrals.

 1/3 of Patients and $1.7M